 1. I purchased for a Gmail.com account

 Because of restrictions from Google side, you cannot technically get more than 400 emails / 24 hours.
-The only way to increase your limit up to 1,500 emails / 24 hours is to purchase a YAMM license for a G Suite account.
+The only way to increase your limit up to 1,500 emails / 24 hours is to upgrade to G Suite (learn more).

 2. My G Suite account is under the Legacy Free edition